osalvador/dbax-lite/docs/Logging.md

 ## Introduction

-When you start a new dbax application, logging is already configured for you. dbax utilizes the `log_` library, which provides simple but powerful API. dbax stores your logs in the `WDX_LOG` table with one row per user request transaction.
+When you start a new dbax application, logging is already configured for you. dbax utilizes the `log_` library, which provides simple but powerful API. dbax stores your logs in the `WDX_LOG` table saving all the messages of a complete request of the user in a single row.

 ## Configuration